deva961/tempx/README.md

 ```

 4. Obtain API Keys
-   Visit the websites for MongoDB, Clerk, and Resend to obtain your private keys.
+   Visit the websites for MongoDB, Clerk, Uploadthing, and Resend to obtain your private keys.
 Update your .env file with the following content:

 ```bash
 DATABASE_URL=********